Shubodh/shubodh.github.io/_posts/2020-08-15-mobile-robot-navigate.md

 This started off as lecture notes for flagship course "Mobile Robotics" offered by RRC, IIIT-Hyderabad in 2020 and now can be used as a reference for any student interested in these concepts.
-This is the first time that a course has been designed in Notion (at least at IIIT-H), and it has been a great success.
+This is the first time that a course has been designed in Notion (at least at an Indian university), and it has been a great success.
 This resource has organically attracted students for 4+ years (as of 2024)!